tianyimasf/pages/_articles/real_disaster_tweets.md

 ## Result

-Without any further customized fine-tuning and data preprocessing, the model acheived an accuracy score of 0.7634 on the test dataset.
+Without any further customized fine-tuning and data preprocessing, the model acheived an accuracy score of 0.75758 on the test dataset.
 In the training set, there are 4342 0 target values, and 3271 1 target values, so 57.03% tweets are not real disaster tweets, and 42.97% tweets are.
 The expected accuracy of a random guesser is `0.5703 * 0.5703 + 0.4297 * 0.4297 = 0.3252 + 0.1846 ~= 0.51`.
 So my classifier is a little more than a quarter more possible to predict correctly.

 ## Future Steps

 I want to work on it a bit more in the future to explore text data preparation and handmaking a Transformer model.
 Following a different section of the above mentioned article and other notebooks should serve as a good first step.
+Besides, I also want to try fine-tuning the model, see how different hyperparameters affect the model accuracy, and how other training strategies like using Stratified Fold affect the model outcome.
+In the next article, I will discuss this work, and how I improved the model accuracy from 0.75758 to a consistent and reproducable ~0.786.

 The pre-contest research, learning about Tensorflow and making sense of the data type took the most time.
 I feel like I learned a lot from this project, and hope you enjoyed my blog too!
 Feel free to comment if you have any thoughts.